hoangphuc1723/order-management-system/README.md

 - Build and start the containers:

 docker compose up -d <br />
-This command will build the Docker image for the web application, if needed, and start all the services in the background.

 ## Access the web application:
 The web application will be accessible at http://localhost:8080/web.